Professionals at Toyota developed the 5S methodology as part of the broader Lean manufacturing framework.

 Sustaining 5S is an active, ongoing process driven by several key factors:

-- Visible Leadership Commitment: This is the single most critical factor for long-term success.
-When managers and executives are visibly and consistently engaged by participating in gemba walks (visits to the actual workplace), personally reviewing audit results, allocating necessary resources, and celebrating successes.
+- Visible leadership commitment: This is the single most critical factor for long-term success.
+Managers and executives must be visibly and consistently engaged — participating in gemba walks (visits to the actual workplace), personally reviewing audit results, allocating necessary resources, and celebrating successes.

 Some organizations believe that properly implementing Lean manufacturing procedures based on the 5S framework promotes optimized workplace safety.
 Others consider safety so vital that they choose to address it as a separate step.